pranavmodx/Writem/README.md

 # mySimpleFlaskApp
-This is a web application built using Flask framework for Python.
+This is a simple web application built using Flask framework for Python.